Best daily deals

 Meet the new QuietComfort 45, a very similar model to the QuietComfort 35 II.

 The QuietComfort 45 uses nearly the same tried and true design that worked in the QuietComfort 35 II (and the QC35 before it).
 With impact-resistant glass-filled nylon in the headband and metal reinforcements, it’s clearly made from plastic, but it’s well built.
 The fit of the QC 45 feels comfortable and weighs 240g, which is about average.
-You’ll find the QuietComfort 45 distributes the weight well across the headbands and because of its plush ear pads.
+You’ll find the QuietComfort 45 evenly distributes the weight with plush ear pads and across the headband.

 Interestingly, the QC 45 does not have a standard listening mode.
-You have to pick noise cancelling or Aware mode, which filters external noise through the headphones.
-The WH-1000XM5 lets you use it as a non-noise cancelling headset, which is a nice plus when you don’t want to waste battery with ANC, Ambient mode, and “quick attention,” which you can activate by cupping your hand over the right ear cup.
+You have to pick noise canceling or Aware mode.
+Either using mics to filter out external noise, or to pipe in external noise through the headphones.
+The WH-1000XM5 lets you use it as a non-noise canceling headset, which is a nice plus when you don’t want to waste battery with ANC, Ambient mode, and “quick attention,” which you can activate by cupping your hand over the right ear cup.
 Unfortunately, neither headset has an IP rating, so you’ll have to stick to moderate temperatures or indoor use.

 Top-down view of the Sony-WH1000XM5 with the ear cups folded flat and upwards

-The ear cups are made with soft fit leather.
+The ear cups are made with soft leather.

 How do you control the Sony WH-1000XM5 and Bose QuietComfort 45?